reymarcflores3hesoyam/CCM101-Flores_Reymarc/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 Microsoft Azure

 ### Recommendation
-Microsoft Azure is a suitable choice because the university already uses Windows Server, Microsoft 365, and Active Directory.
-Azure provides strong integration with Microsoft's existing technologies.
-This can make migration and identity management easier for the university.
-Azure can also support hybrid cloud environments.
+I would recommend Microsoft Azure because the university is already using Windows Server, Microsoft 365, and Active Directory.
+Azure works well with these Microsoft technologies, which can make the transition to the cloud easier.
+It can also help the university manage users and access to its cloud resources.
+Azure is also a good option for supporting a hybrid cloud setup.

 ### Recommended Services
 - Azure Virtual Machines